-Our quarterly S&P 500 forecast for 2024 Q4 (average price returns) indicates a 4.6 percent growth over the previous quarter.
-Our monthly forecast for November is lower than October’s average.Geopolitical problems such as the Russia-Ukraine, and the Israel-Lebanon conflict cannot be captured in a forecast model.
+Our quarterly S&P 500 forecast for 2024 Q4 (average price returns) indicates a 5.9 percent growth over the previous quarter.
+We predict 4.6 percent growth for 2025 Q1 over the last quarter of 2024.
+Our monthly forecast for December is lower than November’s average.Geopolitical problems such as the Russia-Ukraine, and the Israel-Palestine conflict cannot be captured in a forecast model.
 Thus, any uncertainty concerning these issues makes the 95 % confidence interval around the point forecast rather wide.

 Is the S&P 500 index out of whack with the economic reality?
 You can bet on it.
 Yes, the index has a big chunk of tech firms that continue to do well (26%).
 Yes, there is optimism with regard to relaxation of the lockdowns.
 Despite these positives, the vast majority of US firms hit the doldrums.
 As the audible warning on the London underground says, we should indeed “Mind the gap” between the irrational rallies of the S&P 500 and the plunge in the economic output.